dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 layout: post
 categories: three.js
 id: 474
-updated: 2019-06-06 21:45:41
+updated: 2021-04-23 16:01:50
-version: 1.7
+version: 1.8
 ---

-When working with materials in three js many of the materials support one or more types of maps for skinning the faces of a geometry one such map is an [alpha map](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial.alphaMap).
+When working with materials in three js many of the materials support one or more types of maps for skinning the faces of a geometry, one such map is an [alpha map](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial.alphaMap).
 An alpha map is a gray scale texture where white areas of the texture will result in a face being fully opaque while black areas will result in the face being fully transparent.
+So then an aplha map will come into play when it comes to working things out with [transparency in a three.js project](/2021/04/21/threejs-materials-transparent/) along with the the transparency and opacity properties of a material.

 <!-- more -->